kaleidoscopica/windows10cloud/README.md

 2. Under Sole-tenant nodes, delete your sole-tenant node-group.

-3. Navigate to your Cloud Storage bucket and delete the MSEdge-Win10-VMware-disk1.vmdk file from the bucket.
+3. If you haven't already done so, navigate to your Cloud Storage bucket and delete the MSEdge-Win10-VMware-disk1.vmdk file from the bucket.

 4. Optionally (but ideally only once you have completed your goals with Windows 10, as this will make it harder to easily spin up the environment again), go to Storage > Images and delete the windows-10 image.